Temple of Poseidon, Sounion: Cult activity

-As indicated by literary and archaeological evidence, the "leveled summit" on the coast of Cape Sounion was likely a cult site from as early as the end of the eighth century BC.
-Two cult centers dedicated to Athena and Poseidon respectively are believed to have been established by 700 BC.
+As indicated by literary and archaeological evidence, the "leveled summit" on the coast of Cape Sounion was likely a cult site from as early as the end of the eighth century BCE.
+Two cult centers dedicated to Athena and Poseidon respectively are believed to have been established by 700 BCE.

 Architecture

 Physical layout

-Excluding the corner blocks, each side of the temple was composed of twenty-three intermediate blocks.At the centre of the temple, beyond the colonnade, there would have been the hall of worship (naos), a windowless rectangular room, similar to the partly intact hall at the Temple of Hephaestus.
+Excluding the corner blocks, each side of the temple was composed of twenty-three intermediate blocks.
+At the centre of the temple, beyond the colonnade, there would have been the hall of worship (naos), a windowless rectangular room, similar to the partly intact hall at the Temple of Hephaestus.
 It would have contained, at one end facing the entrance, the cult image, a colossal, ceiling-height (6 m) bronze statue of Poseidon.
 It has been found that the original plan for the temple was to construct 6x12 columns rather than the 6x13 columns that we find at the temple today, which was discovered by German archaeologist Wilhelm Dorpfeld.
 At the temple, it can be seen that there are large stretches of the paintings on the temple were preserved from erosion on the marble.
 The parts that did suffer erosion still have remnants of the outline of the art that once covered the surface.